system76/docs/_articles/switch-from-macos-to-popos.md

   One key difference between macOS and Pop!\_OS is how and where applications are installed. in macOS, with a few exceptions, all installed applications go into a dedicated folder located under the /Applications folder.
 Applications are self-contained items and can be moved or deleted by acting on the file for the application itself.

-  In Pop!\_OS, and other Ubuntu-based distributions, there are certain parts of applications that are used by enough other applications that they are installed separately and referenced as needed.
+  In Pop!\_OS, and other Ubuntu-based distributions, there are certain parts of applications that are referenced by other applications and are installed separately.
 These smaller applications and parts of applications are called libraries or dependencies.
 Due to this structure of software installation, and depending on how a program is installed, it may be stored in one of a few locations.

   ~/.local/share/applications